 Sorry to tell, but you’re paying a price.
 Messy, disconnected customer data is a lost marketing opportunity.
 Without a way to consistently contact and track customers, you lose out on driving repeat business, for instance with sale announcements or appointment reminders.

-How to organize a customer list for marketing:
+Find the best way to organize a customer information list for client marketing:

 - Pick a home for your customer data.
 It could be a simple spreadsheet or a customer relationship management (CRM) system that could itself be part of a larger system, say for accounting or marketing.
 The key thing is to pick one primary location for your data, and stick to it.